elbecerrasoto/pandoomain/README.md

 *Option 1 is recommended* since an edited configuration file acts as a log of the experiment, improving reproducibility. *Option 2* is useful for quick test runs.

+Before running anything perform a test run adding the following options `-np --printshellcmds` to the `snakemake` command.

 ---

 ## Inputs